 Short Course in Global Eye Health

-The primary purposes of this course is to familiarise participants with:
+The primary purposes of the workshop will be to familiarise participants with:

-- the principles of planning involved in implementing community and school based eye health programmes
+- the principles of planning involved in implementing community and school eye health programmes

 - how Peek Solutions can be used to power school and community eye health programmes